William Hickley Gross: Bishop of Savannah

-On February 14, 1873, Gross was appointed the fifth bishop of the Diocese of Savannah by Pope Pius IX.
+On February 14, 1873, Gross was appointed the fifth bishop of Savannah by Pope Pius IX.
 He received his episcopal consecration on April 27, 1873, at the Cathedral of the Assumption of the Blessed Virgin Mary in Baltimore from Archbishop James Bayley, with Bishops Thomas A. Becker and James Gibbons serving as co-consecrators.
 At age 36, Gross became the youngest member of the American hierarchy.
 He selected as his episcopal motto: "Lumen aeternum mundo effudit" (Latin: "She gave forth to the world the Everlasting Light").

-During his tenure in Savannah, Gross laid the cornerstone of the Cathedral of Our Lady of Perpetual Help in November 1873 and dedicated it in April 1876.
+During his tenure in Savannah, Gross laid the cornerstone for the Cathedral of Our Lady of Perpetual Help in 1873 and dedicated it in 1876.
 In addition to erecting several churches, schools, orphanages, and hospitals, he opened a men's college at Macon, Georgia, introduced the Jesuits and Benedictines to the diocese, and established a diocesan newspaper, The Southern Cross, in 1875.

 Archbishop of Oregon City

-Pope Leo XIII appointed Gross as the third archbishop of the Archdiocese of Oregon City on February 1, 1885.
-He was Installed on March 31, 1885.
-During his tenure, Gross dedicated St. Mary's Cathedral of the Immaculate Conception in Portland, Oregon, on August 1885 acquired the Catholic Sentinel for the archdiocese, and founded the Sisters of St. Mary of Oregon order in 1886.
+Pope Leo XIII appointed Gross as the third archbishop of Oregon City on February 1, 1885.
+He was installed on March 31, 1885.
+During his tenure, Gross dedicated St. Mary's Cathedral of the Immaculate Conception in Portland, Oregon, in August 1885 acquired the Catholic Sentinel newspaper for the archdiocese, and founded the Sisters of St. Mary of Oregon order in 1886.
 Cardinal Gibbons invested him with the pallium in October 1887.

 Gross opened Mount Angel College in Saint Benedict, Oregon, in 1887, a minor seminary in 1889, and a senior citizens home in 1896; and presided over the Third Provincial Council of Oregon in 1891.

 Death

 After falling ill while giving a retreat for Redemptorist students in Annapolis, William Gross died on November 14, 1898, at St. Joseph's Hospital in Baltimore, at age 61.
-He was buried at Most Holy Redeemer Cemetery in Baltimore.
 His eloquence had led him to become known as "the silver tongued orator of the hierarchy."